ryok13/Assignment-1-GC200605831/README.md

 # Assignment-1-GC200605831

-A JavaFX application that compares movie genres by average box office revenue, number of movies, and IMDb scores.
-Includes bar chart switching and detailed table view.
+This JavaFX application compares movie genres using:
+- Average box office revenue
+- Number of movies
+- Average IMDb score

+Bar charts is switched by radio buttons, and a tableView shows individual movie details.